 Wellington’s Cable Car is an iconic feature of New Zealand’s capital city.
-As a tourist attraction it is often featured on promotional images gradually ascending towards the lofty heights of Kelburn, with the sprawling central business district laid out below.
-However, for many residents and Victoria University students the Cable Car remains an important form of daily transportation.
+As a tourist attraction one of the cars is often featured on promotional images gradually ascending towards the lofty heights of Kelburn, with the sprawling central business district laid out below.
+However, although it has become a major tourist attraction, it is still an important form of daily transport for many residents and Victoria University students.

-In the late 19th century an increase in Wellington’s population led to the development of new suburbs, spreading out from the central city onto former farm land.
+In the late 19th century an increase in Wellington’s population led to the development of new suburbs, spreading out from the relatively flat central city on to former farm land.
 Some prominent businessmen saw this as a commercial opportunity and private companies were created to oversee new developments.
 One of these companies was the Upland Estate Company whose subsidiary was the Kelburne and Karori Tramway Company.

-In order to provide both access to the new hillside suburb which was to eventually become Kelburn, the company decided that a cable tramway was the best solution.
-Backed by politicians, the line began to be development in 1899.
-The resulting Wellington Cable Car opened in 1902, but despite its name was a combined cable tramway and funicular system.
+In order to provide good access to the new hillside suburb which was eventually to become Kelburn, the company decided that a cable tramway was the best solution.
+Backed by politicians, the line began to be developed in 1899.
+The resulting Wellington Cable Car opened in 1902 as combined cable tramway and funicular system.
 Designed by James Edward Fulton (1854–1928) and constructed by Maurice O’Connor (1840–1921), the line traverses a steep gradient, passing through three tunnels and over three viaducts.
 The former Winding House features a dedicated Cable Car Museum, housing some of the original system’s equipment, and a car designed and built by Dunedin’s tramcar specialist, Mark Sinclair.

 The Cable Car became a beloved part of Wellington city.
 As such, cries of outrage followed the City Council’s 1978 removal of the red rattlers, (as the cars were nicknamed) due to safety concerns.
 However the new system, introduced a year later, proved to be just as popular and today it remains an integral part of the city’s transport system.